 Proton VPN does not log any user data, and its Swiss jurisdiction means that it doesn’t have to abide by any data retention laws, either.

-The free version of the software has almost the exact same privacy policy as the paid version — a robust no-logs policy that has been independently audited and verified in a legal case.
+The free version of the software has the exact same privacy policy as the paid version — a robust no-logs policy that has been independently audited and verified in a legal case.
 As its warrant canary states:

-A data request from a foreign country was approved by the Swiss court system.
-However, as we do not have any customer IP information, we could not provide the requested information and this was explained to the requesting party.
+“A data request from a foreign country was approved by the Swiss court system.
+However, as we do not have any customer IP information, we could not provide the requested information and this was explained to the requesting party.”

-The only difference in privacy policy between the free version is the detection and blocking of BitTorrent traffic using the nDPI library, or deep packet inspection, in order to reduce server congestion.
+With Proton VPN Free, traffic is monitored using the nDPI library, or deep packet inspection, to detect and block torrenting traffic in order to reduce server congestion.

 However, we aren’t so worried as the 2022 independent audit concluded: this “does not affect the privacy of their users” as “the packet content (e.g. a torrent name) is not being analysed or logged.”

 There are many high-quality VPNs that claim to be no-logs, even backed up with in-depth audit results and extensive online resources on digital privacy.
-We assessed over 65 of these VPNs when choosing our recommendations.

 However, there are very few VPNs that have been actually verified by real-world cases, such as law enforcement seizing servers or hackers exposing customer data.